alterNERDtive/EDDiscovery-wiki/Using-the-3D-Map.md

 * Yellow Dot	Show current centered system
 * Orange Dot	Show selected system (by left mouse click).
 Double click to make it centered system.
 Right click for choice to look up in EDSM (in a web browser tab).

+# Mouse

+* Move Hover: Over star or bookmark or galaxy object to get its information in a popup
+* Left Button:	Select star or bookmark or galaxy object
+* Right Button:	Add or Update a bookmark, update a region mark, set as target.
+Show information on a note mark and set it as a target.
+Show information on a galaxy object and set it as a target
+* Double Left Click:	Center on selected item
+* Left Hold:	Pitch up/down
+* Right Hold:	Go up/down (Y)
+* Left+Right Hold:	Move position
+* Wheel:	Zoom in/out
+* Ctrl+Wheel:	Change field of view (perspective mode only)

+# Keyboard

+* WASD:	Move forward, left, back, right
+* Arrow Pad:	Move forward, left, back, right
+* RF: Move up and down
+* Shift:	Increase moving speed by 2, used in conjunction with above keys
+* + or Z: Zoom in
+* - or X: Zoom out
+* 1 to 9: Zoom in (1) to out (9) in increments
+* Keypad 4: Yaw left
+* Keypad 6: Yaw right
+* Keypad 8: Pitch up
+* Keypad 5 or 2: Pitch down
+* Q or Keypad 7: Roll left
+* E or Keypad 9: Roll right
+* F1 ?:	This help
+* F3 F4: Increase or decrease the light year limit for displaying star names at a zoom level
+* F5: Start/Stop/Resume a recording
+* F6: Start/Stop/Resumt a step recording
+* F7: Record a manual step during video recording.
+Applies in both normal and step recording
+* F8: Pause/Un-Pause a recording
+* F9: Playback the current recording